IBM/CodeEngine/thumbnail/README.md

 <!-- export ICR=$(sed -n 's/^.*in registry \\(.*\\)\\.\\.\\.$/\\1/p' < out) -->

 Next we need to create a set of credentials that our build process will use to talk to the Registry.
-We'll give those credntials a name of `thumbnail-icr-APIKEY` so we can delete it later when we're done:
+We'll give those credwntials a name of `thumbnail-icr-APIKEY` so we can delete it later when we're done:

 ```